IFS-Web/HSR.MAS-SE.Samples.AJAX/demo6/README.md

-# HSR.Lab.Web.SimpleSPA
+# HSR.MAS-SE.Samples.AJAX

-A simple SPA based on Handlebars.
+Demo: A simple SPA based on Handlebars.

 This really simple proof of concept shows whats needed to implement a `Single Page App` without a framework like Angular or Aurelia.